kodama78/git-workflow/README.md

 ### Step 3 - Cloning the repo
 - Type in the following into your command line
 	- `git clone https://github.com/ej020586/web-1.git` and hit enter
-		- The **clone** command tells git to copy the contents of the master branch
+		- The **clone** command tells git to save the contents of the master branch onto your computer within the current directory.
+		- **Note**
+			- Using the command above will automatically create a directory with the same name as the Repo.
+In this example **web-1**
-		- *The url after the word "clone" can be found in the right hand side panel of this page under the Settings link.
-You can click the button to the right of the url that will automatically copy this url for you*
+			- The url after the word **clone** can be found in the right hand side panel of this page under the Settings link.
+You can click the button to the right of the url that will automatically copy this url for you
 - Then type `cd web-1` and hit enter

 #### Congratulations you have cloned your first Github Repository